 - Wernicke-Korsakoff Syndrome (aka Wet Brain Syndrome)

-Wernicke-Korsakoff Syndrome is a form of irreversible alcoholic dementia caused solely by thiamine deficiency.
-A complication of this disorder, known as Korsakoff’s Psychosis, is the most extreme consequence of thiamine deficiency.
-But because thiamine is necessary for so many cellular functions, brain damage caused by a lack of thiamine can result in a range of less extreme symptoms.
+Wernicke-Korsakoff Syndrome is a form of irreversible alcoholic dementia caused solely by vitamin B-1 deficiency.
+A complication of this disorder, known as Korsakoff’s Psychosis, is the most extreme consequence of this deficiency.
+However because thiamine is necessary for so many cellular functions, brain damage caused by a lack of thiamine can result in a range of less extreme symptoms.

-Around 13% of alcoholics develop Wernicke-Korsakoff Syndrome, and almost all instances of this condition in developed countries are caused by alcoholism.
+Around 13% of alcoholics develop Wernicke-Korsakoff Syndrome, and almost all instances of this condition in developed countries are caused by intemperance.

 Before I quit drinking, I suffered from minor vision problems, dizzy spells, occasional tingling in my arms and legs, and general confusion.
 I suffered from these symptoms even when I wasn’t drinking!
 When I finally detoxed from alcohol, a blood test confirmed that my thiamine levels were indeed very low.

-Not surprisingly, alcoholism is the number one cause of thiamine deficiency in the United States and Europe.
+Not surprisingly, alcoholism is the number one cause of vitamin deficiency in the United States and Europe.

 How Alcohol Causes Thiamine Deficiency